 Creating a Database Dump

-Liferay’s backup service allows you to upload a backup using a snapshot comprised of two compressed files, containing the document library and database dump, respectively.
+Uploading a backup to Liferay Cloud’s backup service requires a snapshot comprised of two compressed files, containing the document library and database dump, respectively.
 To upload data from a local Liferay instance’s database, you must be able to create a dump to upload.
 This is required for migrating to Liferay Cloud and Liferay upgrades.

 Ensuring Correct Table Capitalization